psloomis/LogAnalyzer/README.md

 ### Commands:
 The examples below use a log file, `calgary_access_log`, that I downloaded at [this link](http://ita.ee.lbl.gov/html/contrib/Calgary-HTTP.html) from the Internet Traffic Archive and converted to UTF-8.

-#### plot
+#### plot_req
-The plot command produces a png image with a graph showing the number of HTTP Requests over time.
+The `plot_req` command produces a png image with a graph showing the number of HTTP Requests over time.
-For example, running `./analyzer plot calgary_access_log.log` will produce the following image file:
+For example, running `./analyzer plot_req calgary_access_log.log` will produce the following image file:

 ![](https://s17.postimg.org/rk5uoomq7/requests.png?raw=true)

 #### top_users
-The top_users command shows a list of the users who have made the most HTTP requests.
+The `top_users` command shows a list of the users who have made the most HTTP requests.
 For example, `./analyzer top_users calgary_access_log.log` will produce the following output:

 ```
 Most active users: